There Goes Another Millennium

 Themes: Future as psychological landscape, tech apocalypticism, fashion as technological harbinger

-Application to future work: This presentation can be updated to examine how Y2K-era anticipation compares to current anxieties around AI, climate, and systemic fragility.
+Application to future work: How Y2K-era anticipation compares to current anxieties around AI, climate, and systemic fragility.

 Previous